 This is another food for this loving breed.
 It’s specially formulated to provide a quality diet to your Labrador Retriever.
 While the lab belongs to the group of large dogs, he’s still a different breed from the rest, which means he has specific needs for his health.

-There are prebiotics in this food to aid in digestion.
+There is prebiotics in this food to aid in digestion.
 The addition of fiber further boosts its nutritional profile.
-Every lab needs a balanced diet which contains more than just protein.
+Every lab needs a balanced diet that contains more than just protein.
 This food derives its protein from chicken.

 There are no ingredients that may trigger adverse reactions, such as soy and wheat.
 It’s also packed with essential minerals to preserve his joints for as long as he lives.
 Knowing the lab is an active dog, his food should consist of nutrition to keep joints healthy.

 This dog food is more universal as it can be fed to various breeds as long as they are 1 year old and older.
-It contains high quality proteins to promote muscle growth of your precious pet.
+It contains high-quality proteins to promote the muscle growth of your precious pet.
 The calorie intake has been deliberately calculated, so it doesn’t cause a rapid weight gain.

-Conclusion – Top Rated Dog Food for Labs
+Conclusion – Top Rated Dog Food for Labrador Retriever

 If what you give to your lab concerns you, then be careful with your selection of dog food.
 There are quite a lot of choices out there.
 Some are intended for only the lab breed, while others are designed for large breeds in general.